OLD DARTMOUTH HISTORICAL SKETCH

 Professor Chase's report concerned the physical properties of the Acushnet valley; the results determined by the chemical analysis of samples of water, and the influence likely to be exercised by decaying vegetation on margin and bottom of reservoir site.
 He also reports on samples taken from several wells within the city limits all of which were found to be inferior in every way to that of the Acushnet supply.

 One of these samples was taken from the well supplying Mayor George Howland's residence on Sixth Street.
 He was so aggressive in opposing the introduction of water and was so positive of the purity of his well that Mr. Crapo finally prevailed upon him to allow Professor Chase to collect a sample for analysis so that a comparison might be made.
-Mr. Howland consented and this was done and Mr. Howland was visibly embarrassed when Professor Chase reported the well to be overloaded with chlorine and the water to be of a very suspicious quality.
+Mr. Howland consented and this was done and Mr. Howland was visibly embarrassed when Professor Chase reported the well to be overloaded with coliform and the water to be of a very suspicious quality.
 Hereafter Mr. Howland had little to say concerning the introduction of water.
 His aggressive opposition ceased and when the water finally flowed through his street he promptly applied for its introduction into his house.

 Mr. Briggs's report was devoted to estimates of cost based upon proposition of a storage reservoir to be located as later constructed, from which a brick conduit was to bring the water to the city by gravity, leaving out all calculations for pumping and distribution.
 He also reports adversely upon the proposition for obtaining a supply from the Burgess swamp, situated west of Cedar and north of Kempton Street.